George M. Sheldrick

-George Michael Sheldrick, FRS (born 17 November 1942, in Huddersfield, England) is a British chemist who specialises in molecular structure determination.
-He is one of the most cited workers in the field, having over 280,000 citations as of 2020 and an h-index of 113.
+George Michael Sheldrick, FRS (17 November 1942 – 20 February 2025) was a British chemist who specialised in molecular structure determination.
+He was one of the most cited workers in the field, having over 280,000 citations as of 2020 and an h-index of 113.
 He was a professor at the University of Göttingen from 1978 until his retirement in 2011.

 Early life

 Sheldrick was born on 17 November 1942 in Huddersfield, England.
 He was educated at Huddersfield New College, then an all-boys grammar school.
-He completed 9 O-Levels, 6 A-Levels, and 2 S-Levels.
+He completed nine O-Levels, six A-Levels, and two S-Levels.
 At A-Level, he achieved a distinction (the highest grade) in chemistry, mathematics and physics.

 Sheldrick was awarded a Major Scholarship to study Natural Sciences at Jesus College, Cambridge.
 He specialised in chemistry in his final year.
 He graduated in 1963 with a first class Bachelor of Arts (BA) degree.
 He remained at the University of Cambridge to undertake postgraduate research under the supervision of Evelyn Ebsworth.
 He completed his Doctor of Philosophy (PhD) degree in 1966.
-The topic of his thesis was the investigation of inorganic hydrides using nuclear magnetic resonance spectroscopy, and was title "N.M.R.
+The topic of his thesis was the investigation of inorganic hydrides using nuclear magnetic resonance spectroscopy, and was titled "N.M.R.
 Studies of Inorganic Hydrides".